LukeLIN-web/DL2/README.md

 Each agent sends gradients to the central agent `net_gradients_q.put(policy_grads)`

-Central agent polls and updates parameters,only calculate gradients once one queue is not empty
+Central agent polls and updates parameters,only calculate gradients once one queue is not empty.

+We don't define agent is a separate class.

 ```python
 					if net_gradients_qs[i].qsize() == 1: